yanglum/RNAseq_analysis_R/README.md

 ###################################################################################################################
-If count matrix not included, begin with BAM files

-Go through entire R workflow:
+If count matrix not included, begin with BAM files and go through entire R workflow:

 0_load_libraries